|

 considerable amount of energy inside.
 Only a small amount of sound would

-propagate between the "wall" and the transducer to keep the "wall" alight.
+propagate between the "wall" and the transducer to feed any losses and

 Another issue: the speed of sound in a tube is not constant for all